akotek/learning/interviews/wc/README.md

 ## Part3:

-Given X>1 .txt documents, do the same, but do it fast. you can use several threads.
+Given X>1 .txt documents, do (1,2), but it should be fast.

 ## Look on:
+1. Verify code part 1-2, Part3 just speak on design.
-1. _ at start, _ at end
+2. _ at start, _ at end (trim)
+3. can be duplicates on code (hashmap)
-2. LowerCase/UpperCase
+4. LowerCase/UpperCase
-3. Split (with _) aka Tokenization
+5. Split (with _) aka Tokenization
-4. Reading / closing file
+6. Reading / closing file
-5. Data structure (hashmap) atomic
+7. Time complexity: let w = #of_words, O(w), sorting is neglible
-6. Thread pool
+8. Thread pool

 **sources:**
 1. Taboola mid-senior dev's home task
 2. [rosettacode](https://rosettacode.org/wiki/Word_frequency)